Supporting the development of Jewish identities & communities.

 By Emily Aronoff

-This calming and reflective song helps children and families release stress and welcome Shabbat blessings.
+Setting intention is a powerful first step of any process.
+This tune is designed to help make that a part of our sacred Shabbat rituals. calming and reflective song helps children and families release stress and welcome Shabbat blessings.
 Participants are invited to wave goodbye to their stress and envision the kind of Shabbat they want to create using descriptive words (e.g., “peaceful,” “joyful”).

 View this post on Instagram